Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A doctor who specializes in cancer and radiation is called a radiation oncologist.
 This doctor will work with you to determine what kind of radiation you need.
 This doctor will also determine the dose and how long you need the therapy.

-Diarrhea if your abdomen is being treated
+Nausea, vomiting, or diarrhea if your abdomen is treated

 Easy bruising and bleeding

 Long-term side effects may not show up for several years after treatment is over.
 Long-term side effects may include:

 Growth of another type of cancer in the treated area

 Chronic skin problems, such as redness